versatus/lasr-chess/README.md

 cd lasr-chess
 ```
 This application has two parts.
-A deployed chess program that runs on LASR and then the webapp which allows users to interact with the program.
+A chess program that runs on LASR and a webapp which allows users to interact with the program.
+Let's deploy the chess program to LASR.

 ### Deploy Chess Program to LASR